Cycling the Dolomites, from Bolzano to Venice

 Day 5: From Verona to Vicenza (75 km)

-Cycle to the foot of the Lessini Mountains!
+Biking at the foot of the Lessini Mountains!
 Through the vineyards of the region, you'll have the chance to pass by the Soave Castle.
 Take this moment to admire it and take a break.
 Further on, Romeo and Juliet's Castle in Montecchio Maggiore will point you towards the Berici Hills.
 Your destination for the day is Vicenza.
 The old city center is characterized by beautiful private palaces and buildings by Andrea Palladio, the world-renowned 16th-century architect.
 It's possible to shorten the stage by taking the train from San Bonifacio.

 Day 6: From Vicenza to Padua (50 km)

 Cycle along the Bacchiglione River on the cycle path and admire the Palladian masterpiece, Villa La Rotonda.
 Then, after the hamlet of Montegalda, you'll head towards the Euganean Hills, where you'll have the chance to relax in the largest spa district in Europe.
+Take a 10 km detour for a complimentary wine and oil tasting.

 Day 7: From Padua to Mestre (55 km)